c2FmZQ/c2FmZQ/README.md

 ## How to run the server

-The server doesn't depend on an external database.
+The server is self-contained.
+It doesn't depend on any external resources.
 It stores all its data on a local filesystem.

 Simply build it, and run it.